dell/cosi/docs/features/objectscale.md

 > ⚠ **WARNING**: this field is case sensitive, and the provisioning will fail if protocol is not set exactly to *S3*.

+`spec.protocol` is the name of the Protocol that this access credential is supposed to support.

 ### Unsupported options